Dhanush-Proj/Tetris_Using_Raylib-/README.md

 This is a clone of tetris with zero code similarity with the respect to the orginal Tetris

 Feel free to use
 just run : makefile in terminal on Linux or Macos .
-I have no idea will this work on windows
+I have no idea will this work on windows .
+I guess it will work because

 still in beta version